R-Fig-Con/ESP32-Wi-Fi-Firmware/README.md

 your internate name and password.
 To avoid it being shared through github, these two pieces of information were put on a header file, and added to a gitignore.

-This means anyone trying to run the code ought to recreate the file found in [wifi_firmware_esp32/src/wifi_config/.gitignore](here).
+This means anyone trying to run the code ought to recreate the file found in [here](wifi_firmware_esp32/src/wifi_config/.gitignore).
 2 string defines WIFI_NAME and WIFI_PASSWORD is all its needed (to confirm: if no password is used it can be NULL)

+## Compilation

+Replaced arduino tools with platformio.
+See more information [here](docs/README.md).

 ## Terminal app